Text traduït

 Content

-The course covers the technological, artistic and content knowledge required to produce an audiovisual product, as well as understanding and participating in the process from the idea to the broadcast.
+The course focuses on technological, artistic, and content knowledge for the creation of an audiovisual product, as well as understanding and participation in the process from idea to broadcast.

 The contents are distributed in the following thematic blocks:

-5. Election of the casting i direction of actors
+- Election of the casting and direction of actors

 Evaluation

-The assessment is designed to ensure that the course objectives are met, which are linked to the skills that the student must acquire.
+The assessment is designed to achieve the objectives of the subject, which are linked to the skills the student must acquire.

 Breakdown of the note:

-• Selected individual short film (Shot in group) (20%)
+- Selected individual short film (shot in a group): 20%

-All scheduled exercises must be submitted in order to be assessed.
-Failure to do so will result in a direct failure with no option to make up the exam.
+To be eligible for assessment, all scheduled exercises must be submitted.
+Failure to do so will result in immediate failure with no option to retake the exam.

-Single competency test: Students who believe that they already have the knowledge and skills required by the subject before starting the course may take a single practical skills test, provided that they inform the teacher within the first 15 days from the start of the course.
+Single competency test: Any student who believes that they already possess the knowledge and skills required by the subject before starting the course may take a single practical skills test, provided that they inform the instructor within the first 15 days of the start of the course.

 Methodology

-The course combines a theoretical and practical approach to the contents developed.
-The course practices are generated in the environment of two professionalizing works in the audiovisual fiction field, one of which is interactive.
-Throughout the course, independent work is encouraged with the support of the teaching staff.
+The course combines a theoretical and practical approach to the content covered.
+The course's practical work revolves around two professionalizing assignments in the field of audiovisual fiction, one of which is interactive.
+Throughout the course, independent work is encouraged with the support of the faculty.

-The course includes visits (in person or virtually) from different guests specialized in various parts of the audiovisual production and direction process.
+The course includes visits (in person or virtually) from various guests specializing in various aspects of the audiovisual production and direction process.

 Bibliography